Pelmeny/bpkg/README.md

 ## Overview 📚

-NaGNU/bpkg is open source and better than dpkg
+bpkg is open source and writen on shell

 ## Project Status 🛠
 - [x] Sync repositories